sameer-suman/Interactly_SameerSuman/README.md

 Upload Candidates Data

     Click on the "Upload Candidates Data" section.
-    Choose a file containing the candidate data.
+    Choose a xlsx file containing the candidate data.
     Click the "Upload" button to send the file to the backend.

 Query Job Description